 9. Check for Faulty Hardware

-When the SMPS overheats or stops, your computer will turn off automatically.
-The same goes for graphic cards.
-If your PC has both an integrated and dedicated graphic card, when the dedicated graphic card overheats, it automatically disables itself to prevent damage.
+If your PC has both an integrated and a dedicated graphics card, when the dedicated graphics card overheats, it automatically disables itself to prevent damage.

 LEAVE A REPLY